Design Dos and Don’ts for SEO: Crafting a User-Friendly and Search-Optimized Website

 7. Optimize for Accessibility and Mobile Friendliness

-Pro Tip: Use a responsive design so your site adapts to any screen size.
-Test on different devices to catch any issues and ensure a smooth user experience.
-This makes your site more user friendly as well as aligns with SEO best practices for mobile friendliness.
+Pro Tip: Use responsive design so your site adapts to any screen size.
+Test it on different devices to catch issues and keep the experience smooth for all users.

 8. Write Clear, Descriptive URLs